criyle/go-judge/README.md

   - Or, CopyIn file too large for container file system
   - Or, CopyOut file is not existed after program exited
 - Non Zero Exit Status: Program exited with non 0 status code within time & memory limits
-- Signalled: Program exited with signal (e.g. SIGSEGV)
+- Signalled: Program exited with signal (e.g. `SIGSEGV`)
-- Dangerous Syscall: Program killed by seccomp filter
+- Dangerous Syscall: Program killed by seccomp filter (not enabled by default)
 - Internal Error:
   - Program is not exist
   - Or, container create not successful (e.g. not privileged docker)